top of page

 • Writing clearly and quickly

-• Researching facts and verifying them
+• Researching and verifying facts

 • Asking the right questions